mahmoudramy84/Technology-City_V1/README.md

 User Interface (UI)
 Interface for users to interact with the application.
-Includes web pages for browsing products and viewing details Frontend
+Includes web pages for browsing products and viewing details

+Frontend
-Client-side logic responsible for handling user interactions.
+Client-side logic  for handling user interactions.
 Utilizes HTML, CSS, and JavaScript frameworks like React.js.
 Server
-Backend responsible for processing client requests.
+Backend for processing client requests.
 Implemented using Python and Flask framework.
 Backend API
 Handles requests related to user authentication, product data retrieval, and order processing.